About Counseling with Rebecca in South Windsor CT & Online in NY

 5. Do you ever get sick of listening to people’s problems?

 No way!
 You see, I don’t look at it like that.
 I imagine people showing up for therapy with a backpack packed with all kinds of stuff - childhood experiences, lessons learned, voices from the past, guilt, love, sadness, passion, hopes for the future, and frustrations about the present.
-Carrying around the backpack makes you tired, especially if there are items in there that are unnecessarily weighing you down.
+Carrying around the backpack makes you tired and overwhelmed, especially if there are items in there that are unnecessarily weighing you down.
 I see it as an absolute honor that clients trust me enough to “unpack” their issues and allow me to help them sort through it all.

-6. Did you grow up in New York?
+6. Did you grow up in Connecticut?

 7. What are you doing when you’re not at the office?